urbanvas/observational-rails/README.md

 ## Code of Conduct

-Everyone interacting in the Crypto project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the ObservationalRails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 # License